 The 16-hour classroom course covers the following topics:

-Strategies for treating wounded responders in threatening environments
+Strategies for treating wounded first responders in threatening environments

 Caring for pediatric patients

 Techniques for dragging and carrying victims to safety Cost Per Student